jordanbCS/BasicIncomeCoin/README.md

  - https://www.youtube.com/watch?v=rJYLSrjFUxk - WSJ segment on UBI

-## Articles
+## Other articles

  - https://basicincometoday.com/editorial-ubi-is-the-recognition-that-racial-justice-and-economic-justice-are-inextricably-intertwined/

 ## Ideas/questions

-It seems like there must be an external source of value coming into the system from somewhere.
+ - It seems like there must be an external source of value coming into the system from somewhere.
 Here's where there could be a role for commitcoin/patentcoin or something to track digital "deeds" for things in the real world.
 Initial funding could come from a set of bequeathments.

-Are indefinite student loans sort of like UBI?
+ - Are indefinite student loans sort of like UBI?
 One based on conscripting you to learn sort of.